 You didn’t come to Delray Beach to ignore the sand and surf during the sunniest days of the year, did you?
-Exit Delray Sands Resort, the only hotel on Highland Beach (just three miles south of Delray Beach proper), and you’ll be on a private stretch of white sand bordered by turquoise water straight out of a “Wish You Were Here” postcard.
+Exit Opal Grand Oceanfront Resort & Spa, the only true beachfront resort in Delray Beach, and you’ll be on a private stretch of white sand bordered by turquoise water straight out of a “Wish You Were Here” postcard.

 9.)
 Art, Eats & AC

 Retreat from the high heat of the afternoon by heading to the Pineapple Grove Arts District.
 The eclectic neighborhood just off Atlantic Avenue is shaded with palms and lined with AC-adorned art galleries, boutiques, and restaurants.
 Check out Artists Alley, a one-block warehouse that houses 30 artists, and grab a $5 Happy Hour blood orange margarita at the open and airy Mexican soul food joint El Camino.

 On select Friday evenings only in the summer, Morikama Museum and Japanese gardens offers a special Sushi & Stroll.
 From 5:30 to 8:30 p.m. for half the usual admission price, you can stroll the mile-long path that weaves through six different Japanese gardens with a craft sake selection in hand.
 Bookend the visit with sushi bites from the museum’s Cornell Café.